Increase Revenue without Increased Investment

 Have you ever tried to figure out how to increase revenue without increasing your investment?
-Or maybe how to cut cost without sacrificing your revenue goals?
+Or maybe how to cut costs without sacrificing your revenue goals?
 The answer to both of these questions is optimization.
 This blog post will help you define what optimization is and how it is being used in industry today.
 It will also serve as an introduction to a series of blog posts on how you can use optimization in your marketing and sales business areas to increase conversion rates and drive revenue.

 Optimization – “the action of making the best or most effective use of a situation or resource.”

 Optimization has several meanings depending on who you ask.
 A computer scientist might think about optimizing code for performance, a marketer might think about search engine optimization (SEO), and a mathematician might think about the simplex method.
 A quick Google search for optimization, however, returns this definition, “[optimization is] the action of making the best or most effective use of a situation or resource.”
 It is quickly followed by a bunch of links to technical pages.
-While the definition seems pretty straight forward, the technical nature of this topic tends to scare people away.
+While the definition seems pretty straightforward, the technical nature of this topic tends to scare people away.
 It shouldn’t.
 While the math can be a little daunting, most of it is abstracted away with advanced analytics software packages.
 At its core, optimization is simply about finding the best way forward for your business.
 More importantly, it is accessible to you for use across many business areas.

 Optimization has a rich history of application that dates back to the military in WWII.
 It has since been used across many domains to include: finance, manufacturing, telecom, and transportation.
 Many Fortune 1000 companies have the capacity to use optimization to inform strategic decisions.
 Only recently, however, has technology improved enough to make optimization easily accessible to small and mid-sized companies.
 Specifically, we at ORM focus on how to deploy optimization for your sales and marketing organizations.

 You may be saying to yourself, “I work for a mid-sized company, what can optimization do for my sales and marketing teams?”
-The first question you need to ask is do you want to increase revenue, or cut cost?
+The first question you need to ask is do you want to increase revenue, or cut costs?
 In either case, optimization has routinely demonstrated 15% improvement and sometimes much more.
-You can increase revenue by 15% without additional investment, or you can reduce cost by 15% while still hitting your revenue goals.
+You can increase revenue by 15% without additional investment, or you can reduce costs by 15% while still hitting your revenue goals.

 Here are two ways you can use optimization in your sales and marketing organizations: